Do you enjoy traveling with your dog like we do?

 - Using your glue gun, run a line of glue along the edges between the fabric pressing the two pieces together.
 Do 3 sides, but leave one smaller side unglued – we need this opening in order to pull it right-side out.

 - With your 3 sides glued and one small side still open, flip your blanket so that it is right-side out and the pattern is now showing.
 It should look like a pillow sham at this point.
 If your corners are inverted, stick your arms inside the blanket and push them out.

 - To seal the rest of the blanket, fold the top and bottom of the open fabric inwards and place a line of glue between, pressing firmly to seal.

 - To add some extra charm, glue a line of pom-pom trim on the edge of the blanket.
 If your dog likes to chew on small things, I would omit the pom poms!

 No Sew Dog Blanket with Braided Edge

-This project is more elegant than the typical tied edge blankets and looks nicer in your house.
-Adjust the size to the size of dog that you have.
+This 2nd project is a bit more elegant than the typically tied edge blankets you find and will give a more sophisticated look to your home.
+Simply adjust the size to the size of the dog that you have.